 Make the records available for inspection or copying

-If copies are requested and payment of a deposit for the copies, if any, is made or terms of payment are agreed upon, send the copies to the requester
+If copies are requested and payment is received, send the copies to the requester

 Provide a reasonable estimate of when records will be available

 If the requester is unclear or does not sufficiently identify the requested records, request clarification from the requester.
 Such clarification may be requested and provided by telephone or email.
-The public records officer or designee may revise the estimate of when records will be available
+The public records request coordinator or custodian may revise the estimate of when records will be available

 Deny the request